 You can spend them coasting on the vague sense that something's off.
 Or you can spend them with a score, a plan, and a map.

 By Day 7, you'll have named the domain you've been quietly avoiding.
 By Day 14, you'll have had at least one conversation you'd been putting off.
-By Day 30, you'll have a score you'd show your wife.
+By Day 30, you'll have a score.

 Take the Free 5-Minute AuditAlready taken the audit?
 Get the course